 Multi-armed bandit experiments

-In a traditional A/B test, Amplitude Experiment assesses all the variants in your experiment until it reaches a statistically-significant result.
+In a traditional A/B test, Amplitude Experiment assesses all the variants in your experiment until it reaches a statistically significant result.
 From there, you can choose to roll out the winning variant, or roll all users back to the control variant instead.
-Your decisions will often depend on why a particular variant outperformed the others.
+Your decisions depend on why a particular variant outperformed the others.

 But sometimes, that reason isn’t relevant.
-All you want is to determine which variant is performing the best and send as much traffic as possible to it.
+All you want is to decide which variant is performing the best and send as much traffic as possible to it.
 For example:

 Feature availability